 Therefore, in order to teach students the skill of articulating their own thoughts, we need to become more inventive as educators.
 We need to redesign writing tasks to ensure that students have ample opportunities to consider possibilities without the influence of AI-generated brainstorms.

 I believe students should engage in daily opportunities to record and explain their ideas.
-I prefer for this do be done collectively, recorded in books or on sheets of paper.
+I prefer for this to be done collectively, recorded in books or on sheets of paper.
 This improves student creativity and encourages risk-taking (i.e. no idea is a bad idea - it's all part of the process).
 Furthermore, a focus on formative assessment of the writing process, which includes outlines and rough drafts, places less focus on the final task in determining grades.

 Writing should never be about the regurgitation of other people’s ideas to prove understanding.
-It's a highly rigorous process that gives students the opportunity to create new ways of thinking and knowing.
+It's a highly rigorous process that gives students the opportunity to create new ways of thinking and knowing. - Mel